On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

-Delucchi in his thesis \cite{del1} introduced the theory of Salvetti-type diagram models also in order to characterize and classify covering spaces of the complexified complement of a hyperplane arrangement.
-This homotopy theoretic technique not only works in case of non-realizable oriented matroids but generalized even to submanifold arrangements.
+Delucchi in his thesis \cite{del1} introduced the theory of Salvetti-type diagram models in order to characterize and classify covering spaces of the complexified complement of a hyperplane arrangement.
+This homotopy theoretic technique also works in case of non-realizable oriented matroids.
 The covering spaces can be realized as the homotopy colimit of certain diagrams of spaces defined using covering groupoids of $\G$.
 Stating these results requires some terminology from homotopy theory and would be a digression hence we refer the reader to \cite[Chapters 3, 5]{deshpande_thesis11} for precise statements.